 Ethics Committee Members:

 Ada Alden, Dawn Cassidy, Betty Cooke, Beth Gausman, Glen Palm, Marietta Rice, Joyce Schultenover, Anne Stokes, Sue Stoner, and Kathy Zanner.

 Ethics Committee of the Minnesota Council on Family Relations and Palm, Glen F., "Ethical Thinking and Practice for Parent and Family Life Educators" (2009).
-Faculty Publications.
+Child and Family Studies Faculty Publications.
 1.